-where we kept first-order terms in a series expansion in powers of $\lambda$, and we took into account the aforementioned property of the gravitational CS anomaly condensate to depend on the inverse fourth power of the (rescaled) $a^\lambda$ (\eqref{arescale}).
-From \eqref{RCSconformal2}, we therefore observe that the $\lambda$-dependent corrections will be suppressed compared to the $\lambda=0$ results of \cite{bms,Dorlis:2024yqw,Dorlis:2024uei}, and thus the corresponding results, regarding the inflationary era, remain valid to an excellent approximation.
+where we keep first-order terms in a series expansion in powers of $\lambda$, and~we take into account the aforementioned property of the gravitational CS anomaly condensate to depend on the inverse fourth power of the (rescaled) $a^\lambda$ (\eqref{arescale}).
+From~\eqref{RCSconformal2}, we therefore observe that the $\lambda$-dependent corrections will be suppressed compared to the $\lambda=0$ results of~\cite{bms,Dorlis:2024yqw,Dorlis:2024uei}, and~thus, the corresponding results regarding the inflationary era remain valid to an excellent~approximation.

-We now remark that in the $\lambda=0$ case, which constitutes the zeroth order correction in the $\lambda$ ({\it i.e.} Regge-slope $\alpha^\prime$ expansion in the string effective action~\cite{Green_Schwarz_Witten_2012}), the argumentation of \cite{Mavromatos:2022xdo}, which was confirmed by the detailed analysis of \cite{Dorlis:2024uei}, indicates that the gCS condensate \eqref{gCScond} is proportional to the proper number density of GW sources $\mathcal N_I$ during the RVM inflationary era.
-In \cite{Dorlis:2024yqw,Dorlis:2024uei} the Chern-Simons condensate has been estimated within a weak quantum-gravity path-integral formalism about a FLRW background.
+We now remark that in the $\lambda=0$ case, which constitutes the zeroth order correction in the $\lambda$ (i.e.,~Regge-slope $\alpha^\prime$ expansion in the string effective action~\cite{Green_Schwarz_Witten_2012}), the argumentation of~\cite{Mavromatos:2022xdo}, which was confirmed by the detailed analysis of~\cite{Dorlis:2024uei}, indicates that the gCS condensate~\eqref{gCScond} is proportional to the proper number density of GW sources $\mathcal N_I$ during the RVM inflationary era.
+In~refs. \cite{Dorlis:2024yqw,Dorlis:2024uei} the Chern--Simons condensate was estimated within a weak quantum gravity path integral formalism about a FLRW~background.